nabillazachra/nabillazachra/README.md

 - 🌱 I’m currently learning about programming
 - 💬 Talk to me about anything, i'll respond to it
 - 📫 You can reach me on the social media in my bio
-- 😄 My Pronouns: She/Her
+- 😄 My Pronouns is She/Her
-- ⚡ Fun fact: I'd like to learn about many things such as Technology, Sports, and Arts
+- ⚡ Fun fact 😲 I'd like to learn about many things such as Technology, Sports, and Arts